 1. Population change from 2000 to 2015 (in terms of annual change per 1,000 residents);

-4. Percent of adults with a college degree in 2015; and
+- Percent of adults with a college degree in 2015.

 We evaluated differences using simple paired t-tests (two-tailed, two-sample equal variance) for all indicators except median household income, for which we used a non-parametric test on the equality of medians.
-We found a wide spread in performance and extensive overlap with non-timber counties, which led to a lack of statistically significant differences for three of the five measures.
+We found a wide spread in performance and extensive overlap with non-timber counties, which contributed to a lack of statistically significant differences for three of the five measures.
 (See figure below.)

 Economic Performance Varies Widely Among Historically Timber-Dependent Counties

 Among historically timber-dependent counties, there is a wide range in current socioeconomic performance.
 Each of the 25 historically timber-dependent counties faces challenges, but several stand out as having above-average socioeconomic performance in recent years, and are profiled in case studies in the report: Bonner County, Idaho; Klickitat County, Washington; Mason County, Washington; and Skamania County, Washington.

 At the regional scale, job losses in timber have been more than offset by growth in other sectors.
 For example, the Pacific Northwest added 1.3 million jobs during the 1990s, a period marked by major losses in timber employment.
 (Roughly 30,000 timber jobs were lost during this time.)
 But job creation has not been evenly distributed across the West, and while some formerly timber-dependent communities have recovered, others have experienced persistent hardship.